argosopentech/argos-translate/README.md

 [I am also available for hire](https://www.argosopentech.com/about/) to do support, consulting, or custom software development.

 ## Donate
-If you find this software useful donations are appreciated.
+If you find this software useful donations are greatly appreciated and help to make this project sustainable.
 - [GitHub Sponsor](https://github.com/sponsors/argosopentech)
 - [PayPal](https://www.paypal.com/biz/fund?id=MCCFG437JP9PJ)
 - Bitcoin: 16UJrmSEGojFPaqjTGpuSMNhNRSsnspFJT